mohsinalimat/Pomegranate/README.md

 ## Colorerr
-This is a UIColor extension that provides popular color options.
+This is a UIColor extension that provides popular color options to create beautiful UI.

 /// Foto de como se ve